Naagar/Deep-Web-Crawling-using-RL/README.md

 In order to run the spider, you need some seed urls and a relevancy function that will provide reward value for each crawled page.
 There are some scripts
-# start a crawl where reward is given by a classifier that returns a score with textt match (wiki and NVD) method.
+### start a crawl where reward is given by a classifier that returns a score with text match (wiki and NVD) method.

 Requirements
 ------------